;

 • Legionnaire’s Disease caught from working with soil, compost or potting mix.

-An illness or injury declared in regulations to be a notifiable injury or illness Any illness or injury listed in Schedule 5 of the Health and Safety At Work (Mining Operations and Quarrying Operations) Regulations 2016.
+• Any illness or injury listed in Schedule 5 of the Health and Safety At Work (Mining Operations and Quarrying Operations) Regulations 2016.

 In this table:

-• ‘Medical treatment’ is considered to be treatment by a registered medical practitioner (for example, a doctor).
+• ‘Medical treatment’ is considered to be treatment by a registered medical practitioner, for example, a doctor.

 • ‘Immediate treatment’ is urgent treatment, and includes treatment by a registered medical practitioner, registered nurse or paramedic.